 How Hard Is Sycamore?

+Furthermore, working with dry sycamore has its own set of challenges.
+Its interlocking grain can be a hurdle to overcome.
 If properly dried and the surface is flat, splitting and curving it will be easy, and you can have a smooth finish.
-We don’t recommend steam bending for this wood since its fibers are like a woven thread.

 The Strength of Sycamore Wood